cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 There are several challenges with this:

-- Implementing the `fetchAWS` function is not trivial.
+- Implementing the `fetchToken` function is not trivial.
 It requires deep knowledge of the AWS CDK token system and must handle premature resolution (i.e when executed before deployment finishes).
 - Error prone.
-Users may forget to call the `fetchAWS` method and mistakenly pass the token instead.
+Users may forget to call the `fetchToken` method and mistakenly pass the token instead.
 - Not idiomatic / ergonomic.
 It is unnatural for users to incorporate such code into CDK applications.

 #### Explicit Output Resolution

-Here, customers defined a `CfnOutput` for each value they would like to expose to the cdk8s application.
+Here, customers define a `CfnOutput` for each value they would like to expose to the cdk8s application.
-Those outputs are then explicitly resolved using a `fetchAWS` function they implement:
+Those outputs are then explicitly resolved using a `fetchOutput` function they implement:

 ```ts
 ...